Pepe2795/Analisis_Resultados_SAT_NYC/README.md

 ## Key Findings

 - Based on the analysis performed, the borough with the largest standard deviation in total SAT scores is Manhattan.
 The standard deviation for Manhattan is 230.29.
-This borough has 89 schools included in this calculation, with an average SAT score of 1340.13.
-This suggests that there is a greater spread or variability in total SAT scores among schools in Manhattan compared to other boroughs.
-In other words, there are schools with very high scores and schools with lower scores, leading to more diverse results in that borough.
+This borough has 89 schools included in the dataset.

 - Based on the analysis, the top 10 schools by total SAT score are:

 1. Stuyvesant High School (Total SAT: 2144)